jajapuramshivasai/projects/README.md

-# projects_fun
+# projects

 hello everyone!
 I am an aspiring QDS

-this is just for fun
+this are my projects